Jascha-N/minhook-rs/README.md

 ### Features
 The minhook-rs library has the following features:
-- `unstable`        - Enables some gated features only available with the Nightly compiler.
 - `increased_arity` - If there is a need to hook functions with an arity greater than 12, this will allow functions of up to 26 arguments to be hooked.
 - `winapi`          - Because [`winapi`](https://github.com/retep998/winapi-rs) is such a huge dependency, it is optional.